bleak-ai/bleak/library/README.md

-# @bleakai/core - Framework-Agnostic Question Component Resolver
+# @bleakai/core - Framework-Agnostic Bleak Element Component Resolver

-A truly framework-agnostic library that handles the **logic** of determining which component to use for dynamic questions.
+A truly framework-agnostic library that handles the **logic** of determining which component to use for dynamic bleak elements.
 No rendering, no framework dependencies - just pure component resolution logic.

 ## 🌟 Features